 Who are we?

-• We are Braintree Town Partnership – a non-profit organisation created in 2018.
+• We are Braintree Town Partnership – a non-profit organisation re-established in 2022

 What information do we collect from you?